 Senna Middelveld is a postdoctoral researcher on this project with a background in social sciences.
 She wrote a PhD dissertation at the university of Aberdeen on how Scotish farmers deal with sheep scab regulation in practice.

-Koen Kramer is a postdoctoral researcher on this project with a background in philosophy/ethics.
-He wrote a PhD dissertation at the University of Amsterdam on how to set ethically acceptable limits to the safety of donated blood.
+Koen Kramer is a postdoctoral researcher on this project with a background in philosophy.
+He wrote a PhD dissertation at the Amsterdam Medical Center and Wageningen University on ethics and the safety of donated blood.

 Hans Bouwmeester is part time (20%) special associate professor “Advanced in vitro models” at WU, and part time (80%) senior scientist at RIKILT-WUR.
 He is a recognized expert in nanotoxicology and advanced in vitro models.
 (Co)-author of over 40 peer-reviewed papers, in i.e. ACSnano and nanotoxicology.
 In 2014 he was awarded a NWO-PTA Coast gut-on-a-chip project.
 In 2016 he was awarded the BBOL microgut project and a project in the NWO startimpuls NWA Quantum/nanorevolutie.
 He combines in vitro models for the human digestion and gut epithelium for uptake studies and uses state-of-the- art toxico-genomic and bioinformatics approaches for effect analysis.
 He is participating in several EU FP7 and H2020 projects where he applies advanced in vitro models for bioavailability and effect studies.
 He is TKI agri&food regisseur chemical food safety studies.